-- 2. How can we strengthen the shape that collapsed?
-Use one strip to brace diagonally opposite corners - How many shapes are formed when the shape is strengthened with the extra piece of card?
-2 shapes - 4.
-What is the name of this shape?
-Triangle - 5.
+- 1. Which shape lost its shape (collapsed) when you pressed on the corner? - 2.
+How can we strengthen the shape that collapsed? - 3.
+How many shapes are formed when the shape is strengthened with the extra piece of card? - 4.
+What is the name of this shape? - 5.
 Which shape do you think is the strongest?
-Triangle